-The Department of Agriculture and Water Resources is responsible for administering two sets of requirements with which imported food must comply.
-The first set of requirements address quarantine concerns.
-The second set of requirements address food safety and are those set out in the
+The Department of Agriculture and Water Resources is responsible for administering two sets of requirements for imported food .
+These requirements are designed to:

 All imported food must meet biosecurity requirements to be allowed into the country.
 Once imported food has met these requirements foods are monitored for compliance to the Australia New Zealand Food Standards Code.